anastasianamakonova/board-game-chatbot/README.md

 9. If no games are found

-   If the bot shows "Не нашлось игр под ваши критерии" (No games found):
+   If no games are found:
    - Send `/start` to begin a new search
    - Select fewer filters or use "Не важно" (Not important) options
    - Choose broader criteria (e.g., more players, longer duration)